 Therapeutic-Grade Essential Oils and Colon Health

-Even though the suppository may look large to you, it is very easy to insert.
+Even though the suppository may look large to you, it is easy to insert.
 You will find that it just slides right into the rectum.
 Some people find the size of the suppository to be daunting, but the rectum is just like a tightly closed mouth and has a tremendous capacity to open.

 Most people do not leak when they use these suppositories.
-It is best to try your first suppository on a day when you can easily get to the bathroom or to wear a female sanitary pad.
+It is best to try your first suppository on a day when you can easily get to the bathroom or to wear a sanitary pad.
 Some people find it best to use the suppository while they sleep.
-If you don’t know whether or not you leak, sleep on a towel your first night of using a suppository.
+If you don't know whether you will leak, sleep on a towel your first night of using a suppository.